The information above is for informational purposes only. All travelers should check to see if entry requirements and fees have changed.

 How to get a visa?

-- Go to the the Kenya electronic visa page at www.ecitizen.go.ke
+- Go to the the eVisa Visitors Create an Account button at https://accounts.ecitizen.go.ke/register

-- At this point, you will be asked to upload a digital passport photograph (maximum size 500 pixels by 500 pixels).
+- You will be asked to upload a digital passport photograph (maximum size 500 pixels by 500 pixels).

 - Print a copy of your visa to present to the immigration officer at your point of entry into Kenya.